+Although our proposed work appears ambitious, it is necessary if we are to make meaningful advances in our ability to predict B_z .
 Our team has, or is developing most of the models we are proposing to test in this effort.
-Thus, the emphasis is more on development of the framework to quantitatively test them as well as the insight on how to best combine them to improve our predictive capabilities, not on the development of the models themselves, which has or is being funded in complementary work.
-A crucial aspect of our approach concerns our biweekly web-based meetings and twice-yearly face-to-face meetings.
-We believe that through these largely conceptualizing interactions, our team of experts will be able to formulate novel and related ideas that can then be tested within the BPF.
+Thus, the emphasis is more on development of the framework to quantitatively test them as well as the insight on how best to combine them to improve our predictive capabilities.